optimizely/android-sdk/README.md

 Tests can be run by right clicking the file in the project pane or by clicking the method name in source and selecting run.
 You will be prompted to create an AVD or connect a device if one isn't connected.

+## Contributing

+We welcome contributions and feedback!
+All contributors must sign our [Contributor License Agreement (CLA)](https://docs.google.com/a/optimizely.com/forms/d/e/1FAIpQLSf9cbouWptIpMgukAKZZOIAhafvjFCV8hS00XJLWQnWDFtwtA/viewform) to be eligible to contribute.